 - Hosting.
 Hostinger’s WordPress Starter plan is an excellent choice for small blogs powered by WordPress.
-The starting price is ₹139/month.
+The starting price is ₹149/month.

 - SSL certificate.
 An SSL certificate lets your readers know that your blog is safe to visit.
-Hostinger offers a basic SSL certificates for free.
-However, you may want to upgrade to a more advanced SSL certificate down the line, which costs $7.49/year.
+Hostinger offers lifetime SSL certificates for free with their hosting plans.

 - Domain name.
 Hostinger offers a free domain for one year.
 Renewing a .com domain costs around $10/year.

 - WordPress.
 The self-hosted WordPress core is open-source, which means WordPress is free to use any way you see fit – including downloading and modifying it.